rensspi/EUR-ASSIGNMENT/docs/project_proposal.md

 # Project Proposal Template

 ## Student Information
+- Name: Rens Spierings
+- Student ID: 792563
+- Email: rensspi@live.nl

-- Name: [Your Name]
+- Name: Maarten Baas
-- Student ID: [Your ID]
+- Student ID: 792561
-- Email: [Your Email]
+- Email: m.baas@wsrl.nl

 ## Business Context
 Describe the business or domain you're working with:
-- Industry: [e.g., E-commerce, Healthcare, Finance]
+- Industry: Local government in water management
-- Company/Organization: [Real or hypothetical]
+- Company/Organization: Waterschap Rivierenland
-- Business Problem: [What problem are you solving?]
+- Business Problem: Data quality of core data in our organization is unknown and unquantifiable.
+This makes is hard for users to

 ## Data Sources
 List the data sources you plan to use: